pankod/superplate/documentation/docs/linter/eslint.md

         "@typescript-eslint/parser": "^4.9.1",

         // highlight-next-line
-        If you want to use prettier with ESLint, you need to add the following packages.
+        If you want to use Prettier with ESLint, you need to add the following packages.
         // "eslint-config-prettier": "^7.0.0",
         // "eslint-plugin-prettier": "^3.2.0"
     }